OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 When you sync your computing device with the Service, that data will be replicated on servers maintained in the United States.
 This means that if you store information in or submit data to the Evernote website or Evernote Software and sync such Evernote Software with the Evernote service, you acknowledge your personal information will be transmitted to, hosted, and accessed in the United States.

-Data privacy laws or regulations in your home country may differ from those in the United States.
+Data privacy laws or regulations in your home country may differ from, or be more protective than, those in the United States.
 We will collect, store, and use your personal information in accordance with this Privacy Policy and applicable laws, wherever it is processed.

 **Which Evernote company is my data controller?**